Convoy20/WordBank/README.md

 ## What is it?

 A tool for branding and unique imprinting.
+Here is a brief tutorial: [imgur album showing it off](https://imgur.com/a/RpxWq)

 The premise is simple.